stefaleon/Meteor-Notemanager/README.md

 &nbsp;
 ## 07 login with username

 * Configure accounts for signing in with username.

+&nbsp;
+## 08 login to manage

+* Add conditionals that restrict note viewing and editing to logged users only.